thedunnlab/SLCMA-pipeline/README.md

 - `SLCMA_imputed_analysis.R`

-A script to run the SLCMA / least angle regression (LARS) using multiply imputed data.
+A script to run the SLCMA / LARS using multiply imputed data.
 The post-selection inference method, selective inference (`sI`), is used.
 This script requires the `LARS-function-imputed_data.R` script below.

 - `LARS-function-imputed_data.R`